boydvoid/vs-org/README.md

 Check out the HOW-TO for all of the available featuers:</br>
 [How-To](https://github.com/robaboyd/vs-org/blob/master/howto.md)

+Introducing Agenda View!
+Schedule your tasks with `ctrl+alt+s`, run the `VS-Org: Agenda View` command and see all of your scheduled tasks in one clean interface, organized by date.
+Watch the Agenda View Demo: </br>

 Check out the recent changes in the [Change Log](https://github.com/robaboyd/vs-org/blob/master/CHANGELOG.md)

 For upcoming features view the [Roadmap](https://github.com/robaboyd/vs-org/blob/master/roadmap.md)